SOC 2 Audit-Ready

 Remediation Without Visibility

 When remediation items are tracked across Jira, a spreadsheet, and someone's inbox, it's genuinely difficult to know what's resolved and what's still open.
 Engineering follow-ups get lost.
-Gaps stay open longer than necessary.
-The aging rarely surfaces until it's a problem.
+Task management keeps remediation ownership visible.

 Reactive Audit Preparation

 Teams that have been through multiple audit cycles tend to agree: the smooth ones start early and run continuously.
-Reactive readiness — scrambling in the final six weeks — creates coordination overhead that compounds quickly and doesn't fully resolve before the auditor arrives.
+Reactive readiness creates coordination overhead that compounds quickly.
+Compare that with manual audit prep vs. CISOGenie.

 CISOGenie's 4-Week SOC 2 Readiness Workflow